jasonmar/golang-examples/README.md

 The design is based on a blog by [marcio.io](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/), who reports handling over 1M requests per minute on 4 c4.large AWS EC2 instances.

-Decoding JSON and performing a task
+Decoding a massive volume of JSON and asynchronously performing tasks is a common use case for Go.
+This example application provides a fully working demonstration of how to accomplish this.

 # Concurrency